 - Hommes Uniques – this is a great store for the guys with some fabulous products aimed just at them, like the “medicinal brandy” or the “butterscotch cough elixir”

-- Leathersmith & Bush Gallery – not only do they have some great leather products here, the store itself is fun to browse.
+- Leathersmith & Bush Gallery – not only do they have some great leather products here, but the store itself is also fun to browse.
 Look out for messages from customers from all over the world stapled up on pieces of leather, and the walls and ceilings in one area are covered with foreign currency signed by customers too.
 I bought ridiculously comfy Ugg Boots here to get me through the winter (now on winter number three and they’re as good as new!).

-I could go on listing all the shops in town, because I think they are all worthy of a quick look, but I will stop now and let you discover them for yourself.
+I could go on listing all the shops in town because they are all tourist attractions and worthy of a quick look, but I will stop now and let you discover them for yourself.

 Take the Kids to Hahndorf Farm Barn

-Once you have finished picking your strawberries and eating yourself silly, head back to the Beerenberg store and browse through their delicious jams, spread, sauces and chutneys.
+Once you have finished picking your strawberries and eating yourself silly, head back to the Beerenberg farm shop and browse through their incredible range of jams, spreads, sauces and chutneys.
 There are so many different items here that you will be sure to find gifts for all the family.

-Beerenberg is a little out of the centre of Hahndorf and is best accessed by car.
+Beerenberg is a little out of the centre of Hahndorf on Mount Barker Road and is best accessed by car.
 The drive is less than 2km out though, so it is definitely possible to walk there.